kopaka1822/ImageViewer/Docs/README.md

 ## Custom HLSL Compute Shader Filter

 Filter are HLSL compute shader that can be imported by the ImageViewer.
 Only a single function needs to be implemented that will be called for each pixel of the image.
-User defined parameters can be set within the GUI.
+User defined parameters can be set from within the GUI.
 Some filter, like the gaussian blur, are already implemented and can be imported via the filter tab:

 ![](img/filter.jpg)